Polymer-Enforced Crystallization of a Eutectic Binary Hard Sphere Mixture

-Summarizing, we find that the addition of non adsorbing polymer to a buoyant binary mixture allows investigations in regions of the phase diagram, in which under gravity much more complicated scenarios occur \cite{Poon2002JPCM, Leocmach2010EPL} and which in pure HS usually are blocked by a kinetic glass transition.
-For the particular system investigated here the reference system without polymer shows fluid-solid coexistence or pure fluid.
-The observed phase behavior is consistent with the theoretically expected eutectic \cite{Bartlett1990JPCM, Kranendonk1991MolPhys, Cottin1993JCP, Eldridge1995MolPhys, Punnathanam2006JCP}.
-By contrast, $(L + S)$ coexistence is obtained, when the pressure, $P$, surmounts the eutectic pressure $P_E(x_E,c_{P,E})$, corresponding to the eutectic composition and a polymer concentration $9.05$ g/l $< c_{P,E} \leq 10.43$ g/l.
-Recent work on one component HS \cite{Buzzacarro2007PRL, Zykova2010JCP} showed that both $P(\Phi)$ and $P_F$ shift to lower values upon increasing the attraction.
-The present work suggests that for binary AHS $P_F$ drops faster than $P(\Phi = 0.567)$.
-However, theoretical predictions for composition dependent equations of state and the phase diagram of binary attractive HS are eagerly awaited to quantitatively rationalize our observations in a plot analogous to Fig. \ref{Fig1}.
+Summarizing, we find the theoretically expected eutectic phase behaviour for a purely repulsive HS mixture of $\Gamma = 0.8$ and $\Phi = 0.567$ i.e. fluid-solid coexistence or pure fluid \cite{Bartlett1990JPCM, Kranendonk1991MolPhys, Cottin1993JCP, Eldridge1995MolPhys, Punnathanam2006JCP}, but access to both the eutectic point and the ($L$+$S$)-coexistence region is blocked by a kinetic glass transition.
+Upon addition of non adsorbing polymer, however, the eutectic point in terms of polymer concentration can be located at $9.05$ g/l $< c_{P,E} \leq 10.43$ g/l.
+As the pressure, $P$, surmounts the eutectic pressure $P_E$, i.e. the freezing pressure, $P_F(x_E)$, measured at the eutectic composition, ($L$+$S$)-coexistence is observed for all compositions.
+Recent work on one component AHS \cite{Buzzacarro2007PRL, Zykova2010JCP} showed that both $P(\Phi)$ and $P_F$ shift to lower values upon increasing the attraction.
+Our work suggests that for binary AHS $P_F$ drops faster than $P(\Phi = 0.567)$.
+However, theoretical predictions for composition dependent equations of state and the phase diagram of binary AHS are eagerly awaited to quantitatively rationalize our observations in a plot analogous to Fig. \ref{fig1}.